ttheland/insect-identification/README.md

 - [ ] Train model on iNaturalist Insecta subset using torchvision
     * [X] Train model on mini version of the Insecta subset (50 images per species)
 - [ ] Prepare slides for project presentation session
-- [ ] Finish dissertation draft for review in early April
+- [ ] Finish dissertation report draft for review in early April

 ### February 2022
 - [X] Implement better ways to evaluate model performance on test sets